 During the summer of 1998, with the steep growth of residents in East County and the demand for higher educational options, the College first offered classes in Brentwood in rented classroom space at the Liberty Adult Education Center.
-Brentwood, located 13 miles east of the Pittsburg campus, was the fastest growing city in the state for many years; it grew from 7,563 residents in 1990 to 51,908 residents in 2009.
+Brentwood, located 13 miles east of the Pittsburg campus, was the fastest growing city in the state for many years: it grew from 7,563 residents in 1990 to 51,908 residents in 2009.
 The continued rapid increase of residents seeking affordable housing led to traffic congestion on the main artery - Highway 4 - making it increasingly difficult for students from "Far East County" to get to LMC's Pittsburg campus.
 After lengthy, but successful negotiations with the City of Brentwood, Los Medanos College entered into a 10-year lease for 17,500 square feet of space in half of a former supermarket; the first classes were offered at the new Brentwood Center in fall 2001.
 After beginning with 493 students that first semester, the Center enrolled over 2,300 students in fall 2013.
-Based on student demand, LMC expanded the Brentwood
+Based on student demand, LMC expanded the Brentwood Center twice during its first decade, adding another 4,180 square feet.

-Center twice during its first decade, adding another 4,180 square feet.
 The College is in the process of adding another 1,817 square feet for a multi-purpose science lab, which is scheduled to open in fall 2014.
 In order to continue to expand and improve educational opportunities for East County residents, in 2012 the Governing Board of the Contra Costa Community College District approved the purchase of a 17-acre parcel in The Vineyards at March Creek development.
-As a result of the construction bond approved by the residents of Contra Costa County in June 2014, a permanent 88,000 square foot Brentwood Center facility will be constructed on this site.
+Pending the availability of funds, a permanent 88,000 square foot Brentwood Center facility will be constructed on this site.
 The Center received official "Center Status" in spring 2012 from the State Chancellor's Office.
 In addition to the city of Brentwood, the Brentwood Center serves the communities of Oakley, Bethel Island, Knightsen, Byron, Discovery Bay, and parts of southeast Antioch.